Eating a hot-buttered Hot Cross Bun or gooey chocolate egg is one of life’s great pleasures.

 The darker the better!
 It’s true that the antioxidants found in cocoa (the main ingredient in chocolate) is good for your heart and body, but it’s also true that the excess sugar, butter and milk powder in milk or white chocolate means those benefits are lost.

 Stick with good-quality dark chocolate (think 70% cocoa or higher) to get the benefits AND flavour.

 Health experts are human too – and most of them love chocolate!
 They just enjoy it in moderation.
 Choose your eggs, savour them without guilt, and move on.

-We’ve done the research.
-But before you reach for what SEEMS like a healthier choice, don’t forget to check our chart for just how long you’ll need to exercise to work it off!
+Before you reach for that fourth egg, don’t forget to check our chart for just how long you’ll need to exercise to work it off!

 We have specialised menus for Easter, Christmas and loads of special holidays.
-Join now and have access to over 900 recipes, plus tips and tricks from our experts.
-Download our Holiday Cooking with Kids eBook for fun, healthy recipes to make with your kids!
+Join now and have access to over 1,000 recipes, plus tips and tricks from our experts.

 3 thoughts on “5 Tips for a Guilt-Free Easter”

 Oh man…will I ever eat chocolate again?
 Do you have a good hot cross bun receipe by any chance?
 How does that compare?

 I have just joined .I have not done any exercise for about 25 years.
 I’m getting close to 50 and decided I need to do something now

 That’s great Sandra!
 Which program are you doing?